forestgrape/coronavirus/monitoring.md

 * End of disease.
 Often about 10 days after symptom onset for a mild disease.
 The disease lasts usually much longer in severe cases and is fatal in about [1 of 400 cases](#on-numbers) which yields the **death count**.

 ### Motivation to Monitor
-* Since what control tactics is optimal and/or needed depends largely on incidence rates.
-If the incidence rate is out of some bounds the strategy may fail to work or be unnecessary strict:
+* Determine control which control measures are optimal and/or needed depends on incidence rates.
+If the incidence rate is out of some bounds the measures may fail to work or be unnecessary strict:
-  * Controlling methods relying on a working contact tracing need low incidence rates and detecting most cases with monitoring.
+  * Controlling methods relying on contact tracing need low incidence rates and detecting most cases with monitoring.
 To rely on contact tracing detection rate should be at least 75%.
 Still useful if lower but one shouldn't rely on it.
-  * Many controlling methods rely on methods reducing the infection probability but not preventing it (e.g. distancing, low-filter face masks), that only works if there are not to many infected
+  * Many controlling methods rely on methods reducing the infection probability but not preventing it (e.g. distancing, intermediate filtration face masks), that only works if there are not to many infected.
   * Shutting down businesses (badly ventilated offices and fabrics are the fare bigger risk than schools or outdoor gastronomy) may not be adequate at an incidence rate of 0.1% of currently infected, adequate to close targeted at 1% and as much as possible all indoor settings at 10%.
-* Planning of in hospitals: Knowing the current incidence rates gives an estimate for the capacity needed in a few weeks
+* Planning in hospitals: Knowing the current incidence rates gives an estimate for the capacity needed in a few weeks.
-* Communication: Knowing the cases helps on decision for everybody such if to avoid crowded spaces or staying home when having respiratory symptoms
+* Communication: Knowing the cases helps on decision for everybody such if to avoid crowded spaces or staying home when having respiratory symptoms.

 ### Detect Estimates Out of Bounds
 The equation
 `current_death_count = estimated_past_case_count * fatality_rate`
 can be used to detect if the estimation methods worked in the past.
 How fare in the past depends how long on average the patients survive and whether takes the date of infection or the date of going for a test ([Different Counts](#different-counts)).
-Assuming a fatality rate of 0.25% yields one in 400 dies from Covid-19.
+Assuming a fatality rate of 0.25% is equal to one in 400  Covid infectees dies.
 So the
 `estimated_past_case_count = 400 * current_death_count`
 The case can be different yielding a correction factor:
 `correction_factor = estimated_past_case_count/past_case_count_from_death_count`